NexCore-Games/Pong-Game/README.md

 Technologies Used 🛠️
 HTML5 Canvas: For rendering the game elements and animations.
 JavaScript: Core game logic and interactivity.
-CSS: To create an aesthetically pleasing design and layout.
+CSS: To create an aesthetically pleasing design and layout.\

 Contributing 🤝
 We welcome contributions to further improve the game!
 Feel free to fork the repository and create pull requests with your enhancements or bug fixes.

-License 📜